 How To Clean Your LCD Display – Advice From A Leading LCD Manufacturer

-Display modules are constantly around us, helping relay information and providing an interface for various systems and networks.
-Cleaning an electronic device is not second nature – like washing clothes or showering are – but should be performed periodically.
+Cleaning your electronic device display is not second nature but should be performed periodically.
 As a trusted LCD manufacturer, we would like to ensure our customers are informed on proper cleaning techniques so they can educate their production facilities and customer base.
-The same process can be applied to displays with cover glass and touch screen displays.
+The same process can be applied to displays with cover lenses and touch screen displays.

 LCD Screen Cleaning Materials

-There are only two items you will need when cleaning an LCD screen: A cloth, and possibly a cleaning solvent.
-When cleaning the display, it is important to use a soft cloth because rough items like paper towels can cause scratches and potentially damage the screen.
-A microfiber cloth works best, since the material is soft and lint-less, leaving no residue or other debris on the screen.
+There are very few items you will need when cleaning an LCD screen: A cloth and possibly a cleaning solvent.
+It is important to use a soft cloth because rough items like paper towels can cause scratches and potentially damage the screen.
+A microfiber cloth works best, since the material is soft and lint-free, leaving no residue or debris on the screen.
 If cleaning with a dry microfiber cloth alone doesn’t work, it’s possible to use a cleaning solvent.

 Not all solvents are acceptable for use on LCD screens.
 Table 1 below lists which common cleaning solvents are acceptable and unacceptable for use on an LCD display.
 Distilled water is the preferred solvent since it’s the least damaging to your LCD screen.
 Repeated use of alcohol/ammonia based cleaners can cause permanent damage.
 The screen can become brittle and eventually crack.
 Also, a yellow discoloration has been reported from constant use.
 There are pre-made electronic cleaning pads which contain an LCD-safe cleaner solution that can be used for quick and convenient cleaning.
 Appropriate supplies along with proper technique help prolong an LCD display’s lifespan.

 Table 1- Cleaning Solvents